joeynmt/joeynmt/README.md

 Postprocessing is done with [Moses' detokenizer](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/tokenizer/detokenizer.perl), evaluation with `sacrebleu`.

 Note that the scores reported for other models might not reflect the current state of the code, but the state at the time of the Sockeye evaluation.
-Our models are the smallest in numbers of parameters.
+Please also consider the difference in number of parameters despite "the same" setup: our models are the smallest in numbers of parameters.

 ### English-German
 Groundhog setting: `encoder rnn=500`, `lr=0.0003`, `bridge=True`